-When you choose a MS Word style selected content will change its appearance in your .docx file.
+When you choose a MS Word style, selected content will change its appearance in your .docx file.
 Do not worry about it.
 MS Word styles will enable the system to correctly structure your work and display it in the final layout.

 Table 1: MS Word styles that affect the structure of the end result.